ianjohngraham/sitecorehackathon2017/README.md

-# Dropbox Provider for the Sitecore Data Exchange Framework
+# Dropbox Provider for the Data Exchange Framework

 This is a POC for integrating Dropbox with the Sitecore Media Library using the Sitecore Data Exchange Framework.

-Please use at your own risk
+Please use at your own risk.

 ## Getting Started
 Download and install the Data Exchange Framework v1.3 and the Sitecore Provider here: